TengHu/ActionWeaver/docs/source/blogpost/langsmith.md

 By the end of this blog post, you will learn how to effectively use the LangSmith tracing with ActionWeaver.
 For the complete working notebook, please refer to [here](https://actionweaver.readthedocs.io/en/latest/notebooks/cookbooks/langsmith.html)

-Let's first explore some basic concepts first.
+Let's first explore some basic concepts.

 - `action`: A fundamental component in ActionWeaver, it represents a tool that can be used by LLM.
 Each action comprises two main elements: a Pydantic model that is generated to facilitate structured prompting, and a conventional Python function.